Keep up to date with the latest Samuel and Son news

 A client approached us having privately acquired a smallholding abutting a family member’s residential property, and with a natural interest in protecting their principal asset and potentially adding value, enquired whether there were any development opportunities to the site.
-The smallholding comprised a predominately wooded site of approximately 8 acres, with a yard area that had initially served as a base for a forestry business but had rather developed into a hoarder’s yard.
+The smallholding comprised a heavily designated predominately ancient woodland of approximately 8 acres, with an woodsman’s yard.
 The yard was littered with an array of ramshackle structures (old mobile homes, static caravans, Nissen huts, lorry bodies, etc.,), piles of hardcore, old tyres and plant machinery in varying states of disrepair.
 It was an eyesore to say the least and there were certainly environmental considerations given the extent and type of detritus around adjacent to an ancient woodland site.
 The only fixed feature on site was a 45’ x 20’ relatively modern agricultural tin barn.

 The property was heavily designated: sandwiched between Semi Natural Ancient Woodland to the north and south; within the High Weald Area of Outstanding Natural Beauty (AONB) and situated within the 15km zone of influence for The Ashdown Forest’s Special Protection Area (SPA) and Special Area of Conservation (SAC).